-In this months post I would like to talk to you about Hachioji.
+In this months post I would like to talk to you about some interesting facts about Hachioji.
 It’s in Tokyo but located on the outskirts.
 It’s about an hour away from the downtown area.
 The reason I’m telling you about this particular city is because it’s off the beaten path.
 Many people who visit Tokyo only stick to the major tourist destinations.
 This is all fine but if you really want to see how a place really is, how the people live, etc., then you need to visit places that are not flooded with tourists.

 A little about Hachioji